Broadcasted Nonparametric Tensor Regression: Experiments

-where $m_0$ and $\hat{m}$ are the true function and a generic estimated function respectively.
-We note that $\|\hat{m} - m_0\|_{L_2}=\|\hat{m}-m_0\|$ (which we adopt in Section \ref{sec:4}), due to the uniform distribution of $\brm{X}$.
-The average ISEs of the proposed and comparative methods are summarized in Table \ref{estimation_synthetic}.
-For the nonlinear situations, i.e., Cases 2--4, it is shown that the proposed \BNTR{} outperforms the other methods significantly.
-In particular, \BNTR{} reduces the average ISEs by $86\%$--$99\%$ in Case 2, $65\%$--$99\%$ in Case 3, and $74\%$--$98\%$ in Case 4.
-As for Case 1, which is the linear setting and in favor of the alternative methods, \BNTR{} remains competitive.
-It performs better than both TLR and ENetR by showing $54\%$--$99\%$ reduction in the average ISEs, and is slightly inferior to TLR-rescaled.
-Besides, TLR-rescaled performs much better than TLR although they originate from the same penalized regression.
-This indicates that the proposed rescaling strategy leads to significant improvements.
-Furthermore, the accuracy of estimation increases with the sample size for the proposed \BNTR{}, which is consistent with our asymptotic analysis.
+where $m_0$ and $\hat{m}$ are the true and estimated functions, respectively.
+The average ISEs of the proposed and alternative methods are summarized in Table~\ref{estimation_synthetic}.
+For nonlinear settings, i.e., Cases~2--5, \BNTR{} outperforms the other methods significantly.
+In particular, \BNTR{} reduces the average ISE by $47\%$--$92\%$ in Case~2, $57\%$--$74\%$ in Case~3, $52\%$--$92\%$ in Case~4, and $26\%$--$50\%$ in Case~5, across $n=500$, $750$, and $1000$, compared with that of the best alternative method in each case and sample size.
+Note that our model is only approximately correct in Case~3.
+The estimation performance on the regression functions in Case~3 shows that BroadcasTR is able to capture the major trend of the true regression function.
+For Case~1, which is the linear setting and favors the alternative methods, \BNTR{} remains competitive.
+It outperforms ENetR by showing $85\%$--$93\%$ reduction in terms of the average ISE across $n=500$, $750$, and $1000$, and performs closely to TLR and TLR-rescaled.
+TLR-rescaled performs better than TLR, which indicates that the proposed rescaling strategy leads to significant improvements.